NecipAkgz/fhevm-example-factory/docs/openzeppelin/erc7984-erc20-wrapper.md

-Wraps ERC20 tokens into confidential ERC7984 tokens
+Bridge between public ERC20 and confidential ERC7984 tokens.
+Allows users to wrap regular ERC20 tokens into privacy-preserving ERC7984 tokens (public → private) and unwrap them back (private → public).
+Wrapping is instant, unwrapping requires decryption proof from KMS.
+Essential for bringing existing tokens into the confidential ecosystem.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: